Muedi/QSD/README.md

 # An Imbalanced Dataset with Multiple Feature Sets for Studying Quality Control of Next-Generation Sequencing

-This repository is the official implementation of [An Imbalanced Dataset with Multiple Feature Sets for Studying Quality Control of Next-Generation Sequencing](Place-holder-url).
+This repository is the official implementation of [An Imbalanced Dataset with Multiple Feature Representations for Studying Quality Control of Next-Generation Sequencing](https://arxiv.org/abs/2604.04981).

 ![Workflow to create the datasets](data/qsd_creation_v13.jpg) We generate feature sets that contain quality information to predict low-quality in functional genomics files, we provide a dataset of 37,491 RNA-seq, DNAse-seq, ChIP-seq and eCLIP files.